freesewing/freesewing/markdown/org/docs/designs/shelly/instructions/en.md

 	   - Eases will be similar to that for a t-shirt, or a little larger.
 </Fixme>

  - The neckband length will be mostly determined by the material of the neckband.
 Stretch fabric will generally use a length of around 80%.
-Less stretchy fabric will be longer, but always shorter than 100%, and ribbed knit (traditional t-shirt neckbands) are around 60-70%.
+Less stretchy fabric will be longer, but always shorter than 100%, and ribbed knit (recommended for t-shirt neckbands) are around 60-70%.

 ### Step 1: Forming the body and attaching the sleeves